Whenever I feel like watching a movie on Netflix, I go on Twitter and search for “Netflix movie recommendations.”

 See examples from some brands below.

-These customer testimonials act as a way of showing website visitors that others have been here and they’ve bought, and they’re happy with the product.
+These customer testimonials show website visitors that others have been here, and they’ve bought, and they’re happy with the product.

 See this example from Luxedore;

 1. Testimonial Videos